Peptides Vietnam LogoPeptides Vietnam

 The Short Answer

 Consistency matters more than the specific time of day.
-GLP-1 agonists have long half-lives (7–21+ days depending on the compound) which means the timing within a day has minimal impact on efficacy.
+GLP-1 agonists have long half-lives (7 to 21+ days depending on the compound) which means the timing within a day has minimal impact on efficacy.
 What matters is injecting on the same day each week to maintain stable blood levels.

 Timing Recommendations by Peptide